 The company is also partnering with public and private cloud players like AWS, Google, Azure, Nutanix, VMware, and SAAS/APP players like SAP, Adobe, and Oracle to further strengthen its cloud capability.

 • Additionally, the management has highlighted cost measures, which it will undertake to improve profitability viz.
 1) optimizing onsite/offshore mix & nearshoring, 2) improving onsite and offsite pyramid, 3) automation, 4) rationalizing subcontracting cost and 5) improving digital value.

 •The management is seeing demand coming in from cost takeout deals and large enterprises looking to invest in Digital infrastructure.
 Its capabilities around Digital, Automation, and efficiency have become key.

 • The company completed three acquisitions in the last year; and continues to look for more opportunities to further enrich its Digital offerings.

 •No weakness in Q4 FY21 is expected by the management.
 However, some seasonality would keep the momentum low.

 •Key risk: rupee appreciation and/or adverse cross-currency movements; slackening pace in deal closures; constraints in local talent supply in the US would affect earnings.

-Infosys Ltd is consolidating right above the support zone in the daily chart and likely to stay positive till the stock stays above the 1230-1245 zone.
-Probable resistance in the short term comes at 1310-1320 zone.
-Technical parameters look neutral as of now and suggest range bound trading till the stock stays in above mentioned support and resistance zone.
+Infosys Ltd is consolidating right above the support zone in the daily chart and is likely to stay positive till the stock stays above the 1230-1245 zone.
+Probable resistance in the short term comes at the 1310-1320 zone.
+Technical parameters look neutral as of now and suggest range-bound trading till the stock stays in above mentioned support and resistance zone.